 340B Rebate Pilot: Preparing for HRSA’s 2026 Pilot

-This shift creates new risks for cash flow, compliance, and patient care.
+This shift created by the 340B Rebate Pilot creates new risks for cash flow, compliance, and patient care.
 At The Craneware Group, we’re helping 340B-eligible organizations anticipate the impact now — so you’re ready when the pilot begins.

 A New Era for 340B: What the Rebate Pilot Means for Covered Entities